reagento/dishka/README.md

             return A()
     ```

     Use alias if you want to add them in another `Provider`:

     ```python
     class MyProvider2(Provider):
         p = alias(source=A, provides=AProtocol)
     ```

     In both cases it works the same way as

     ```python
-    class MyProvider(Provider):
+    class MyProvider2(Provider):
         @provide(scope=<Scope of A>)
         def p(self, a: A) -> AProtocol:
             return a